ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ***By reviewing the points and the recommendations on websites such as imdb***

 --It helps， but most of the time the results are based on machine learning of labels and features on our viewing history on the website.
 As a result, the recommendations are highly genre-orientated, which is obviously not satisfying because a good story is narrative based rather than genre based.
-To make matters worse, the ratings are often somhow overated or under-estimated or "just not my type".
+To make matters worse, the ratings are often somehow overated or under-estimated or "just not my type".

 ***Through comments***

 --I don’t want to take the risk of seeing spoilers.

+Unfortunately, we are faced with the fact that few of the current ways is satisfying.
+So new approach is supposed to be involved.

 ## A Narrative Approach: the Emotional Arc

-Is there a way to get to tell whether the show or the movie is "interesting" or "breath-taking" or just "dull", before you even watch it?
+Is there a new way to tell whether the show or the movie is "interesting" or "breath-taking" or just "dull", before you even watch it?

-But as the saying goes: ‘You can’t have your cake and eat it too.’
-I find it a black box for the audience: you will only know whether the show is good or not after the show.
-In order to do some pre-judgment of the show and avoid being spoiler alerted, I am motivated to do this project.
+It seems impossible at the first glance, as the saying goes: ‘You can’t have your cake and eat it too.’

+But the digital technology has enabled us to use computational tools to analyze and generate the information we want from the screenplay script.

+Think out about the question from very begining: What is the real thing that contributes to the processing of the story?

+Engjoying a story, regardless of the format such as reading a book or watching a TV show, is like

 ## Reference
 Sentiment Dictionary: [Saif, Mohammad (2013).
 "NRC Word-Emotion Association Lexicon".](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm)